Yemen: No War, and No Peace

 In 2010, the Arab Spring uprisings moved throughout the MENA, including Tunisia, Libya, Egypt, Syria, and Bahrain, and later reached out to other regions.
 The protests brought pro-democracy hope to Yemen.
 As a result of the uprisings and pressure from external forces, then-President Ali Abdallah Saleh resigned, and Vice President Abdrabbuh Mansour Hadi became president.
 However, many Yemenis were quickly disillusioned with the new government and demanded elections.

 The Houthi movement took advantage of the dysfunction and protests and gained control of the northern region of the Saada province, and neighboring areas.
 In late 2014, the Houthi rebels seized the capital of Sanaa in a coup.
-In the midst of disorder and chaos, President Hadi fled to Saudi Arabia.
+Amid disorder and chaos, President Hadi fled to Saudi Arabia.
 Concerned there would be a regional shift, Saudi Arabia intervened on behalf of the Yemeni government.

 Since early 2015, Yemen has been enmeshed in conflict.
 Saudi Arabia, with support from the US, France, the UK, and nine other Arab states, launched an air campaign against Yemen.
 The US, France, and the UK consistently sold munitions, machinery, and maintenance to Saudi Arabia in the amount of hundreds of billions of dollars, for it to carry out its mission.
 The Saudi-led coalition began an indiscriminate bombing and artillery strike that has largely targeted civilians, residential neighborhoods, healthcare and education systems, markets, religious centers, and infrastructure.
 In 2018, the coalition bombed a school bus filled with children, killing 26 and injuring 19.
 And while many claimed outrage, it was not enough to stop selling arms, or pressure warring parties to stop the fighting.